Location: 18 45.71'S 65 19.71'E

 This is going to have to be a short and sweet update as I am feeling quite seasick.
 The waves have been picking up over the past few hours with a few light showers.
 Today has been a relaxing day filled with studying and naps.
 We have not seen another sailing vessel or boat of any kind in about a week.
 It is the weirdest, coolest, scariest, most amazing feeling.
 It’s just the 32 of us casually crossing an entire ocean alone.
 It still blows my mind.

-We are so close to Mauritius and if all goes well, should be there by Saturday morning.
+We are so close to Mauritius, and if all goes well, we should be there by Saturday morning.
 Many people are excited to stack up on snacks and toiletries.
 This two-week passage has eaten up all of our Oreos and mentos!

 Our chefs made Argo-style sushi with the Skipjack tuna steaks we caught yesterday.
 It was a success.
 Today ended with a hilariously slippery dish pit as the waves rocked salty dishwater all over the deck.
 It was dangerously fun!
 Tina had a container of leftover lasagna fall into her hatch and onto her pillow last night.
 It apparently wasn’t the weirdest thing to have fallen through her hatch!